noteId_x: 63

 WeChat Link

-by Wang Lei from ByteDance Web Infra on 2021-07-07
+by Wang Lei, ByteDance Web Infra, 2021-07-07

-- Then, introduce the common business forms of ByteDance.
+- Then introduce the common business forms of ByteDance

-- ByteDance's traditional development mode and challenges.
+- ByteDance's traditional development mode and challenges

-- Then, introduce how we upgraded the frontend development mode based on Serverless.
+- Then introduce how we upgraded the frontend development mode based on Serverless.

-- Finally, make a simple summary and outlook.
+- Finally, a brief summary and outlook.

-1. Multiple Job Responsibilities
+1. Multiple Job Responsibilities#

 I didn't quite understand the progressive development from BFF to micro frontends.

-2. Multiple Business Forms
+2. Multiple Business Forms#

-3. Needs and Challenges
+3. Needs and Challenges#

 CSR+BFF

-- Business highlights: handling object storage, login authentication, AB testing, cluster operation and maintenance.
+- Business highlights: handling object storage, login authentication, AB testing, cluster operation and maintenance

-- BFF deployment cannot avoid k8s cluster.
+- BFF deployment cannot avoid k8s cluster

-- Business highlights: permissions, operation and maintenance, traffic control, domain name integration (probably using DNS).
+- Business highlights: permissions, operation and maintenance, traffic control, domain name integration (probably using DNS)

 - Deployment system

-- Project management, release system, travel management, AB management.
+- Project management, release system, travel management, AB management

-4. Solutions based on Serverless
+4. Solutions based on sls (Serverless)#

 The fourth part is about the development mode based on Serverless.

-Concept Alignment and Expansion
+Concept Alignment and Expansion#

 Serverless industry practices: